-There are a few key things which really have helped me stay the course and get now 3 pieces of content a week out to y’all (2 blog posts and a podcast a week!) consistently.
+There are a few key things which really have helped me stay the course and get now 2 pieces of content a week out to y’all consistently!

 So if you’re struggling to be communicating regularly with your people, I’ve got a few really practical suggestions for you today.

-Oh, and by the way, these tips don’t just apply to getting podcast and blog content out consistently, you can apply these to anything, including social media posts, YouTube videos, etc.
+Oh, and by the way, these tips don’t just apply to getting blog content out consistently, you can apply these to anything, including social media posts, YouTube videos, podcast episodes, etc.

 But with every piece of content published on this site, I’m not the only one doing the work.
 When I first started outsourcing some of my business tasks to a virtual assistant, content was one of the things I could easily be passing on!
-I would still think up the ideas, write the posts or record the episodes, but other than that, it’s all handed off to my VA and I couldn’t be more thankful for that, as it allowed me to focus on other more needle moving activities!
+I would still think up the ideas, write the posts or record the videos, but other than that, it was all handed off to my VA and I couldn’t have been more thankful for that, as it allowed me to focus on other more needle moving activities!

 Often when we think of handing off tasks to others, the thought immediately pops up “but only I can do X,Y & Z” and not to be rude but … you’re wrong.
-I heard something recently on this Clockwork podcast that I laughed at and loved.
-When people tell Adrienne, the show host, that “no one else on their team can do X” she responds with “oh, did you come out of the womb doing X?”
+I heard something on this Clockwork podcast way back that I laughed at and loved.

 If you have a process written out for whatever content you’re creating, ask yourself, what is a repeatable task?
-Thanks to this delegating mindset, most of the BTS steps in my blogging and podcasting processes are not done by me!
+Thanks to this delegating mindset, most of the BTS steps in my blogging and YouTube processes are not currently done by me!
 (Just the super necessary bits!)